-We look at which Smeg products work and which leave something to be desired.
+We look at which Smeg products rate best and which leave something to be desired.

-We recommend two of Smeg's retro-styled toasters, the TSF01PBAU and the TSF02BLAU.
-Not only will they up your kitchen cred with their stylish design, they both performed well in our toaster reviews, scoring well for toasting consistency (producing the same toast colour cycle after cycle) and being easy to use.
+We recommend two of Smeg's retro-styled toasters.
+Not only will they up your kitchen cred with their stylish design, but they also performed well in our toaster reviews, scoring solidly for toasting consistency (producing the same toast colour cycle after cycle) and being easy to use.

-Priced at $179 and $199, the models we tested were at the upper end of the price range, but easily outperformed the KitchenAid toaster that was so bad at doing its only job (toasting bread) that we gave it a Shonky Award in 2018.
+The models we tested were at the upper end of the price range, but easily outperformed the KitchenAid toaster.
+This was so bad at doing its only job (toasting bread) that we gave it a Shonky Award in 2019.

-Smeg's ECF01PBEU espresso machine gets the CHOICE tick of approval: we recommend this model, which scored 100% on coffee temperature consistency.
-It also scored well on the milk frothing test and taste test.
+Smeg's ECF01PBEU espresso machine gets the CHOICE tick of approval: this model did well in our coffee machine test, scoring 100% on coffee temperature consistency and 80% for milk frothing.
+It also scored well on the taste test.
 At $499 it's a good price, too, and held its own against products that cost several times more.

 Ranging in price from $1349 to $4990, Smeg's wall ovens certainly aren't the cheapest offerings on the market, but fortunately they perform well for the price.
-The four models we tested in our wall oven reviews all received high performance scores, baking scores and roasting scores.
+The four models we tested in our wall oven reviews all got high scores for performance, baking and roasting.

-Another retro-styled appliance that performed quite well, the BLF01CRAU blender makes a pretty darn good green smoothie and absolutely blitzes kale.
+Another retro-styled appliance that performed quite well, the BLF01CRAU blender makes a pretty darn good green smoothie and absolutely blitzes kale (it scored 95% on the kale test).
 It's no Vitamix, but at $299 it's a fraction of the price.
 It's not the highest scoring blender in our blender reviews, but if you absolutely must have a pretty blender in your kitchen, this is a decent option.